Promoting positive mental health through traditional crafts, ecological work and horticulture.

 During the Covid-19 pandemic there has been a massive increase in people’s appreciation of nature and the resulting mental health benefits.
 The project aims to further encourage this interest with the wider community; those of all ages and from all backgrounds.
 Over the next couple of years there will be loads of fun and engaging opportunities for the people of Herefordshire to get involved in identification training courses, talks, family sessions and a county-wide garden wildlife survey.
 Training will be led by local experts both online and face to face if the situation allows and participants will also learn how to record findings to benefit the county.

-We will soon have a dedicated website – watch out for that.
-Meanwhile to become involved in the project contact email@example.com
+We now have a dedicated website for the project – www.hbrc.org.uk

 CLaN are members of New Leaf Sustainable Development and have been supported by the National Lottery and The Herefordshire Community Foundation.